-New York man charged in grizzly Instagram murder pleads not guilty, eerily similar family trauma revealed
+New York man charged in grisly Instagram murder pleads not guilty, eerily similar family trauma revealed

-A 21-year-old New York man who allegedly killed his girlfriend and then posted photos of the grizzly murder on social media pleaded not guilty Monday.
+A 21-year-old New York man who allegedly killed his girlfriend and then posted photos of the grisly murder on social media pleaded not guilty Monday.

-Brandon Clark was arraigned on second-degree murder charges in the death of Bianca Devins, 17.
-Clark was indicted in the slaying July 23 in Oneida County, New York, Syracuse.com reported.
+Brandon Clark was arraigned on second-degree murder charges in the death of Bianca Devins, 17, Syracuse.com reported.
+Clark was indicted in the slaying July 23 in Oneida County, New York.

 District Attorney Scott McNamara previously said his office will likely treat Devins' murder as a case of “extreme emotional disturbance” after the investigation's initial results suggested Clark didn't plan her death.